tikoflano/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos.rst

 For the test-environment, we use the minimal defines required to run the tests.

-When interested in the cmake defines for the Bareos production packages, please refer to the corresponding build desciptions:
+When interested in the cmake defines for the Bareos production packages, please refer to the corresponding build descriptions:

   * Debian Packages: `debian/rules <https://github.com/bareos/bareos/blob/master/core/debian/rules>`__
   * RPM Packages: `core/platforms/packaging/bareos.spec <https://github.com/bareos/bareos/blob/master/core/platforms/packaging/bareos.spec>`__